alimon/http-tiny/README.md

-htty-tiny 1.2 support for POST and basic auth
+http-tiny 1.2 support for POST and basic auth